Journal of Social Issues

 Important Considerations and Suggestions in Developing a JSI issue

-JSI issues should reflect an appropriate diversity of conceptual approaches to the issue they deal with.
-Issue editors should attempt to draw their authors from more than one discipline and to represent a sampling of perspectives different from their own.
+JSI issues should reflect a diversity of conceptual approaches to the topics they address.
 Authors should come from different institutions.
 No more than three contributors (first authors) should come from a single institution, and no author's name should appear on more than two contributions.

-JSI has an interdisciplinary readership.
-It is important that papers be written for non-experts.
-Background citations are especially important for general points being made so the interested reader can find further information.
+JSI has an interdisciplinary readership; papers should be written for scholars from a variety of disciplines.
+Background citations are important so that interested readers can find further information.

-A "formal" proposal should include (1) a draft of the issue editors' introduction.
-This should include the objectives of the issue, the approach to be taken; and a review on previous research regarding this social issue, (2) a proposed table of contents broken down by sections of the issue and within each section a listing of tentative titles and authors (This should include the estimated length of each proposed manuscript), (3) an abstract of 2-4 pages for each proposed contribution followed by a short biography (limited to half a page) of each author (4) a timeline for development of the issue, indicating the stage of development of the material underlying each article and when manuscripts are likely to be forthcoming.
+A formal proposal should include (1) a high quality draft of the Issue Editors' introduction, which may be a brief overview of the issue or a paper that itself makes a significant contribution to the literature, including the objectives of the issue, the approach to be taken, and a review of previous research regarding the social issue; (2) a proposed table of contents broken down by sections and a listing of titles, authors, and the estimated length of each proposed manuscript within each section; (3) a detailed abstract of 3-6 pages for each proposed contribution followed by a short biography (limited to half a page) of each author; (4) a timeline for development of the issue, indicating the stage of development of the material underlying each article and its expected completion date.

-Approval of the formal proposal by the JSI editor indicates the editor's intent to publish an issue, following the general plan of the proposal, modified by any suggestions for additions or revisions.
-It does not guarantee that JSI will publish the set of papers ultimately submitted by the issue editor(s).
-The JSI editor and ad hoc reviewers will review the finished manuscripts.
-Any specific paper, or even the issue as a whole, might not be acceptable in its final form.
-Thus, the approval is a statement of intent, not a contractual commitment.
-The issue editor(s) should have a similar understanding with the potential contributors.
-However, the JSI editor and issue editors will try to avoid such unusual circumstances of rejecting a paper at a late stage in the process.
+Approval of the formal proposal by the JSI Editor does not guarantee that JSI will publish every paper ultimately submitted by the Issue Editors.
+The JSI Editor, Editorial Board, and ad hoc reviewers will review the finished manuscripts.
+A paper, or even the issue as a whole, might not be acceptable in its final form.
+Thus, approval of the formal proposal is not a contractual commitment.
+The Issue Editor(s) should have the same understanding with the potential contributors.

 3. After the Formal Proposal is Approved

-The issue editors review manuscripts, often with the help of additional reviewers including other contributors to the issue.
-Authors respond to the issue editors' recommended changes and send modified manuscripts back to the issue editor, with a cover letter outlining revisions that have been made.
-This is repeated until the issue editors feel the manuscript is ready for submission to the JSI editor and board.
+The Issue Editors review manuscripts with the help of additional reviewers, including other contributors to the issue.
+Authors respond to the Issue Editors' recommended changes and send modified manuscripts back to the Issue Editors, with a cover letter outlining revisions that have been made.
+This process is repeated until the Issue Editors consider the manuscript ready for publication.

-The JSI editor sends the manuscripts to the Editorial board and outside reviewers.
-The JSI editor then compiles the outside reviewers' comments and her/his own review and sends this to the issue editors.
-(Revisions may be minor and stylistic or major and substantive; there may be a recommendation that a particular article be dropped, although this is avoided as much as possible.)
+The JSI Editor sends the manuscripts to the JSI Editorial Board and outside reviewers.
+The JSI Editor then compiles the reviewers' comments and her or his own review and sends them to the Issue Editors.
+Revisions may be minor and stylistic or major and substantive; there may be a recommendation that a particular article be dropped.

-The issue editors review the authors' responses and recommend final edits to the manuscripts as needed.
-The issue editors will make sure the overall length of the manuscripts does not exceed expectations.
-When completed, the issue editors send the modified manuscripts to the editor in electronic form, along with the author cover letters.
+The Issue Editors review the authors' responses and recommend final edits to the manuscripts as needed.
+When completed, the Issue Editors send the modified manuscripts to the JSI Editor in electronic form, along with the author cover letters.

 4. Final Processing of Manuscripts

-All manuscripts are sent to the publisher for copy editing in paper and electronic form.
-Each manuscript should include an abstract of 150 words or fewer and a brief, one paragraph biography of each author.
+All manuscripts are sent to the publisher for copy editing.
+Each manuscript should include an abstract of 150 words or fewer and a brief, one-paragraph biography of each author.

-Full contact information for each contributing author needs to be sent to the issues editors who will compile contact information for the entire issue and send to the JSI Editor.
-Copyright forms must be signed by the first author of each article and sent (preferably scanned and sent as a pdf file) to the issue editors who will compile all the copyright forms and send to the JSI Editor, who will then forward them to the publisher.
+Full contact information for each contributing author must be sent to the Issue Editors who will compile contact information for the entire issue and send to the JSI Editor.
+Copyright forms must be signed by the first author of each article.

-The publisher sends page proofs to the first author of each individual article; the publisher also sends a complete set of proofs for the entire issue to the issue editors and to JSI editor.
+The publisher sends page proofs to the first author of each individual article; the publisher also sends a complete set of proofs for the entire issue to the Issue Editors and to the JSI Editor.